 What is mindful eating?

 Eating mindfully means being fully present for each bite, chew, sip and swallow.
-It’s being aware of your surroundings and what’s going on inside your body.
-When you engage your senses, you can connect with the present moment and learn to enjoy food in a more nourishing way.
+It’s being aware of what’s going on inside your body and your external surroundings.
+When you engage your senses, it allows you to connect with the present moment and learn to enjoy food in a more nourishing way.

 Although “being mindful” is a simple concept, it can be extremely challenging in our fast-paced culture.
 That’s why it’s important to practice daily.